Donor Insights

 “Well,” you say, “that’s a lovely bleak picture you’ve painted for us.
 Any chance you have something slightly more optimistic to end on?”

 Yes.
-I think there are three things we can do to help sustain the uniquely American heritage of intermediating organizations, volunteerism, and generosity.
+I think there are three critical things we can do to help sustain the uniquely American heritage of intermediating organizations, volunteerism, and generosity.

 Our friends at Philanthropy Roundtable are vigilant and effective at leading the charge.
 I like their hermeneutic for considering charitable regulation: “When considering burdensome rules for charities, lawmakers must ensure they are warranted and tailored to a specific, evidence-based need.”

-Invest in glue, not solvents.
+2. Invest in glue, not solvents

 By which I mean: make philanthropic investments that will strengthen and unify your community.
 Things like community-based nonprofits that serve the needy locally (bonus if they’re religious).
 Things like beautiful public spaces where people can gather in-person.
 Like collaborative working spaces for small businesses and local entrepreneurs to keep your downtowns alive.
 Above all, look to the community and listen to its needs.

-Foster unity, not division.
+3. Foster unity, not division

 Philanthropy comes in every size and stripe known to man—but that doesn’t mean we have to be divisive, siloed, and tribal.
 The Plea for Philanthropic Freedom, signed by heavyweights like Darren Walker and Heather Templeton Dill, gives us a great example of what this kind of unity and civility within our sector can, and should, look like.
 I quote: